LivInTheLookingGlass/Euler/docs/src/cplusplus/lib/macros.rst

     These macros implement the ``likely()`` and ``unlikely()`` flags, as in the `Linux kernel <https://stackoverflow.com/q/109710>`__ to assist in branch prediction.
 On ``cl`` it has no effect.

-.. c:macro:: swap(x, y)

-    Swap the names of two variables of the same type.

 .. c:macro:: MAX_FACTORIAL_64
              MAX_FACTORIAL_128